 - Click the Update & Security option.

 - Click the Get Started button under the Reset this PC option.

 - Choose Keep my files.

 That’s about it.
-We certainly hope at least one of these solutions helped you resolve the problem with downloading files in Windows.
-If you have any questions, comments, or suggestions, the comments section is just below.
+We hope at least one of these solutions helped you resolve the can’t download files problem on Windows 10 and 11.